Charles Lightoller: Family

-Lightoller's parents were Frederick James Lightoller and Sarah Jane Widdows.
-His siblings, Richard Ashton and Caroline Mary Lightoller, both died of scarlet fever in early childhood.
 While serving on the Majestic, Lightoller met Australian Iowa Sylvania Zillah Hawley-Wilson, known as "Sylvia", on her way home to Sydney after a stay in England.
 On the return voyage, she accompanied Lightoller as his bride.

 The couple had five children: Frederic Roger, Richard Trevor, Sylvia Mavis, Claire Doreen, and Herbert Brian.
 Their youngest son Brian, a Royal Air Force (RAF) pilot, was killed in action on 4 September 1939 in a bombing raid over Wilhelmshaven, Germany, on the first night of Britain's entry into the Second World War.
 Their eldest son, Roger, served in the Royal Navy and was killed in March 1945 during the Granville raid whilst commanding a Motor Torpedo Boat.
 Trevor joined the army and gained the rank of lieutenant-colonel, serving under General Bernard Montgomery's command for the duration of the war.
 Mavis served in the First Aid Nursing Yeomanry, and Doreen in the Political Intelligence Unit.
-His grandson, A.T.
-Lightoller, served in the Royal Navy, commanding the submarine in the early 1970s.
+His grandson, A. T. Lightoller, served in the Royal Navy, commanding the submarine in the early 1970s.

 Death

-Lightoller died of chronic heart disease on 8 December 1952, aged 78, during London's Great Smog of 1952.
+Lightoller died of chronic heart disease on 8 December 1952, at the age of 78, during London's Great Smog of 1952.
 His body was cremated, and his ashes were scattered at the Commonwealth "Garden of Remembrance" at Mortlake Crematorium in Richmond, Surrey.